 Time travel stories are universally loved around the world!
-Hollywood is overflowing with them: the famed Back To the Future series, sci-fi films like Star Trek and X-Men, or romcoms such as Hugh Jackman’s Leopold & Kate.
-My favorite aspect of these time-bending tales is the fish-out-of-water fun that ensues when a person deals with the inevitable time-shock from visiting the past or the future!
+Hollywood is overflowing with them: the famed Back to the Future series, sci-fi films like Star Trek and X-Men, or rom-coms such as Hugh Jackman’s Kate & Leopold.
+Time travel Asian dramas have also grown popular.

-Time travel stories are really perfect for romantic stories.
+Time travel stories are especially perfect for the romance genre.
 After all, it brings out the angsty and heart-rending idea that time is literally opposing two people from being together.
-Over the years I’ve seen many Korean/Chinese variations of time-travel romances – so now I can share 7 exciting, crazy and fun dramas!
+Over the years I’ve seen many Korean/Chinese variations of time-travel romances – so now I can share seven exciting, crazy and fun time travel Asian dramas!

 Other Titles: Scarlet Heart, Startling by Each Step

 Synopsis: Zhang Xiao didn’t ask to be transported back to the Xing Dynasty.
 But after a terrible accident, she awakens in the body of a girl named Ruo Xi.

 Set during the 18th century of Emperor Kangxi’s reign, Ruo Xi becomes entangled in a battle for the throne amongst Kangxi’s many sons.
 Will Ruo Xi fall for the kind, quiet 8th prince destined to die early or the enigmatic, intense 4th Prince who will take his father’s throne no matter the cost?

 Why You Should Check It Out: This extremely popular Chinese time travel drama is gorgeously filmed, subtly acted, and epically dramatic.

 Ruo Xi is a likable heroine and her struggles feel relatable as she strives to fit in the harsh royal palace.
 This is definitely more of an angsty drama with a gray storyline that refuses to define any characters as merely good or bad.